jonasraoni/ocs-to-ojs/README.md

 # OCS (Open Conference Systems) to OJS (Open Journal Systems) Migration Tool

-This migration tool is based on converting the OCS 2.3.6 native XML output to the OJS format.
+This migration tool is based on exporting papers from an OCS 2.3.6 installation into OJS through the generation of specialized XML files compatible with its `Native XML` plugin.

-It assumes that you have an older server, probably running PHP 5.6, hosting OCS, and a new one, running PHP +7.x, hosting the OJS installation.
+It assumes that you have an older server, probably running PHP 5.6, hosting the OCS installation, and a new one, running PHP +7.x, hosting the OJS installation.

 For this reason the process was broken in two parts, [export](#2-export) (runs on the OCS server) and [import](#3-import) (runs on the OJS server).

-**TL;DR:** Run the `export.php` on the OCS server, move the generated data to somewhere accessible for the OJS server, run the `import.php` on the OJS server.
+**TL;DR:** Run the `export.php` on the OCS server > Move the generated data to somewhere accessible by the OJS server > Adjust anything you want > Run the `import.php` on the OJS server.

 ## Variables